i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   const consumerJwks = await nonRepudiationLibrary.generateKeys('ES256')
 ```

-And now you are ready to start a DataExchange for a given block of a given dataExchangeAgreement.
+And now you are ready to start a `DataExchange` for a given block of a given `DataExchangeAgreement`.

 ```typescript
 async nrp() => {